20 Tips For The Vegetarian Bodybuilder!

 If you're in the habit of always eating brown rice with your meals, swap that up for some quinoa instead.
 Quinoa tastes much like brown rice (a combination of brown rice and oatmeal) and is higher in overall protein content than the brown rice.
 On top of that, quinoa is actually a complete source of protein, whereas brown rice is not.
 This is important for the process of muscle building to take place.

-Fifth, it's a very wise move to make use of egg white protein powders, if you eat animal by-products, or soy protein powders if not.
+Fifth, it's a very wise move to make use of egg white protein powders, if you eat animal by-products, or plant-based protein powders if not.
 These will dramatically help to boost your protein intake and are quick and convenient for when you need them.
-As long as you do make sure to mix them up with other sources of protein, they are definitely a 'must-have' for your daily diet.
+As long as you do make sure to mix them up with other sources of protein, they are definitely a "must-have" for your daily diet.

 One big mistake that many vegetarians make is relying a great deal on heavy, overly processed foods.
 Don't do this.
 Remember, being vegetarian doesn't mean you get free range to eat as many high-carb snack foods as you want.
 You still do definitely have to be eating healthy and making an effort to maintain a fresh diet that contains whole grains, fruits, vegetables, and nuts.